GSto/digital-garden/notes/eponymous laws.md

 > "The longer ideas, books, technologies, procedures, institutions, political systems has survived, the more anti-fragile they are.
 The only effective judge of these is time."
 > [[lindy]]

+## Mathew's Law

+> The rich get richer and the poor get poorer.

+> For to him who has will more be given; and from him who has not, even what he has will be taken away.
+— Mark 4:25, RSV.

+> For to every one who has will more be given, and he will have abundance; but from him who has not, even what he has will be taken away.
+— Matthew 25:29, RSV.

 ## Miller's Law

 > "The number of objects an average human can hold in short-term memory is 7 ± 2"